astarte-platform/astarte/doc/pages/tutorials/010-astarte_in_5_minutes.md

 `docker-compose-initializer` will generate a root CA for devices, a key pair for Housekeeping, and a self-signed certificate for the broker (note: this is a *really* bad idea in production).
 You can tune the compose file further to use legitimate certificates and custom keys, but this is out of the scope of this tutorial.

 Compose might take some time to bring everything up, but usually within a minute from the containers creation Astarte will be ready.
+You can reach Astarte at the following addresses:

+* `api.astarte.localhost`: Astarte API, in detail:
+  * `api.astarte.localhost/appengine`: AppEngine
+  * `api.astarte.localhost/housekeeping`: Housekeeping
+  * `api.astarte.localhost/pairing`: Pairing
+  * `api.astarte.localhost/realmmanagement`: Realm Management
+* `broker.astarte.localhost`: VerneMQ broker
+* `dashboard.astarte.localhost`: Astarte Dashboard

-Compose will forward the following ports to your machine:
+Moreover, Compose will forward the following ports to your machine:

-* `4000`: Realm Management API
-* `4001`: Housekeeping API
-* `4002`: AppEngine API
-* `4003`: Pairing API
-* `4040`: Dashboard
+* `80`: HTTP
 * `8883`: MQTTS
-* `1885`: MQTT with Proxy Protocol for SSL termination (won't be used)
-* `80`: Let's Encrypt verification (won't be used)

-This example won't use Let's Encrypt with VerneMQ - in case binding to port 80 is a problem to you, you can comment it out in `docker-compose.yml` without affecting any functionality.

-To check everything went fine, use `docker ps` to verify relevant containers are up: Astarte itself, VerneMQ, PostgreSQL (used by CFSSL), CFSSL, RabbitMQ and ScyllaDB should be now running on your system.
+To check everything went fine, use `docker ps` to verify relevant containers are up: Astarte itself, VerneMQ, CFSSL, RabbitMQ and ScyllaDB should be now running on your system.
 If any of them isn't up and running, `docker ps -a` should show it stopped or failed.
 In those cases, it is advised to issue `docker-compose up -d` again to fix potential temporary failures.

 ## Create a Realm